 Higher Diploma at HKQF Level 4 and Trend Analysis by CLEAR

 A programme revalidation mechanism is well in place at the University level.
-All self-financed taught postgraduate (TPg) programmes approved by the Senate and SPCEPs pitched at HKQF Levels 4-6 will have a validity of six years.
-Re-approval has to be sought through the Committee on Re-approval of Sub-degree, Professional and Continuing Education Programmes (Appendix 5-18), without which the programmes may be put on probation or be directed by the Senate to cease admission.
-The SDPUs must provide the QA and financial indicators of the programme in the template Key Statistics for the Committee on Re-approval of Sub-degree, Professional and Continuing Education Programmes (Appendix 5-19) and also a self-reflection on the pertinent issues related to enhancing the quality of the programme.
+All self-financed TPg programmes approved by the Senate and SPCEPs pitched at HKQF Levels 4-6 will have a validity of six years.
+Re-approval has to be sought through the Committee on Re-approval of Sub-degree, Professional and Continuing Education Programmes (Appendix 5-19), without which the programmes may be put on probation or be directed by the Senate to cease admission.
+The SDPUs must provide the QA and financial indicators of the programme in the template Key Statistics for the Committee on Re-approval of Sub-degree, Professional and Continuing Education Programmes and also a self-reflection on the pertinent issues related to enhancing the quality of the programme (Appendix 5-20).

 It is necessary for the SDPUs to review their SPCEPs against the feedback from students, teachers, alumni, or other external sources.
 It is also necessary for the SDPUs to make regular changes in the curriculum of SPCEPs to maintain currency.

 When initiating a revision of programmes, the SDPUs should list the details of their proposed revisions with rationales in the Proforma for Major/Minor Revisions for the formal submission of programme revisions (Appendix 5-23).
 Any changes in terms of programme title, reduction in programme hours, programme’s overall objectives, the core courses, or half or more of the elective courses are considered major revisions.
 The principles on the definitions of major and minor revisions are available in Appendix 5-23.